-Figure VII.
-Total distribution of classes in Egypt (A) and rural and urban differences (B) for the period 1995-2011
+Figure 7: Total distribution of classes in Egypt (a) and rural and urban differences (b) for the period 1995-2011

-Source: Calculations based on Egyptian Household Income, Expenditure and Consumption Surveys for various years.
+Source: Calculations based on Egyptian Household Income, Expenditure, and Consumption Surveys for various years.

 The disparities between rural and urban areas, however, were far from subtle.
-As shown in figure VII (B), the urban poor have consistently increased lending validity to the rapidly increasing phenomenon of urbanization of poverty.
+As shown in Figure 7B, the urban poor have consistently increased, lending validity to the rapidly increasing phenomenon of the urbanization of poverty.
 The urban rich have consistently declined; their total population share contracted from 10 per cent to 7 per cent from 2000 to 2011.
-It would also seem that, in the few years leading up to the 2011 revolution, many more rural vulnerable populations became poor and many more of the rural middle class population became vulnerable.
+It would also seem that, in the few years leading up to the 2011 revolution, many more rural vulnerable populations became poor and many more of the rural middle-class population became vulnerable.
 The categories of the urban poor and the rural middle class therefore warrant further examination by economists and social researchers.

-Figure VIII.
-Projected poverty percentage rate for the period 2011-2013 for three distribution scenarios
+Figure 8: Projected poverty percentage rate for the period 2011-13 for three distribution scenarios